ibm-cloud-docs/overview/ai-assistant.md

 No matter where you are working in the {{site.data.keyword.cloud_notm}} console, the AI assistant is available to help with your questions about {{site.data.keyword.cloud_notm}}.
 The AI assistant is designed as a retrieval-augmented generation (RAG) implementation that is running against {{site.data.keyword.IBM}} large language models (LLMs) using [{{site.data.keyword.IBM_notm}}'s watsonx](https://www.ibm.com/watsonx).

 You can launch the AI assistant from the {{site.data.keyword.cloud_notm}} console header from the Help menu anytime you want to ask a question, and it follows along with you in the console until you close it.
 With each question that you ask, source citations from the {{site.data.keyword.cloud_notm}} docs are provided to ensure that you have access to additional information and the ability to verify responses.
+The AI assistant supports all [national languages supported by {{site.data.keyword.cloud_notm}}](/docs/overview?topic=overview-language-support), so you can ask your question and get an answer in any of the 10 supported languages.

 {{site.data.keyword.cloud_notm}} does not gather any personal identifiable information when you are using the AI feature and it is not connected to or associated with your account.
 When you query the AI assistant, it is not being trained based on user input and does not associate any queries with your identity or account. {{site.data.keyword.IBM_notm}} endeavors to develop AI in accordance with its published principles of trust and transparency.
 For more information, see [AI Ethics](https://www.ibm.com/impact/ai-ethics){: external}.